KimaniMbugua/kenya-climate-agriculture-decision-support-system/README.md

 The experiment is designed to:

-1. assess long-term trends in temperature, rainfall, vegetation condition, and crop yield;
+1. assess long-term trends in temperature, rainfall, vegetation condition, and crop yield
-2. quantify crop-specific relationships between climate indicators and agricultural productivity;
+2. quantify crop-specific relationships between climate indicators and agricultural productivity
-3. compare baseline, linear, regularised, ensemble, and boosting regression algorithms;
+3. compare baseline, linear, regularised, ensemble, and boosting regression algorithms
-4. distinguish climate-impact interpretation from operational forecasting through separate feature sets;
+4. distinguish climate-impact interpretation from operational forecasting through separate feature sets
-5. explain model behaviour using permutation importance and SHAP where applicable;
+5. explain model behaviour using permutation importance and SHAP where applicable
-6. simulate crop-yield responses under selected temperature and rainfall scenarios;
+6. simulate crop-yield responses under selected temperature and rainfall scenarios
-7. generate recursive future-yield forecasts with approximate uncertainty intervals;
+7. generate recursive future-yield forecasts with approximate uncertainty intervals
-8. rank representative crops using a composite climate-vulnerability index; and
+8. rank representative crops using a composite climate-vulnerability index and
-9. communicate results through an interactive decision-support dashboard.
+9. communicate the results through an interactive decision-support dashboard.
 ---

 ## Data Sources and Provenance